XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 exrpd query tendermint-validator-set | grep "$(exrpd tendermint show-address)"
 ```

 You should now see your validator in one of the Exrp explorers.
-You are looking for the `bech32` encoded `address` in the `~/.exprd/config/priv_validator.json` file.
+You are looking for the `bech32` encoded `address` in the `~/.exprd/config/priv_validator.json` file. <!-- SPELLING_IGNORE: exrp -->

 **Note** To be in the validator set, you must have more total voting power than the 100th validator.